PERM Labor Certification: Process, Timeline, How-to Apply, & Fees

 10. Radio and television

-Your employer should always remember to keep a diligent record of all payment receipts and online correspondence to provide sufficient evidence of the effort put into this recruiting process.
-This will help avoid a lengthy and potentially costly audit.
+Your employer should always remember to keep a diligent record of all payment receipts and online correspondence to provide sufficient evidence of the effort put into the recruiting process.
+This will help avoid respond to audits in a timely fashion, or to avoid a lengthy and potentially costly targeted audit in the future.

 Non-Professional Jobs